nikospr90/OgotaSolutions/README.md

 - Press Ctr + click on that link.
 - Your browser should open now with the home page of the project.

-** Warning, It might be neccessery to run the command "npm install" to install missing or outdated dependencies before run the command.
+** Warning, It might be necessery to run the command "npm install" to install missing or outdated dependencies before run the command.

 # About this project